Shriever/Flash-Cards/README.md

 It allows for quite a bit of interactivity from the user creating simple flash cards.

-After creating this project I feel more comfortable with OOP and interacting with localStorage.
+After completing this project, I feel more comfortable with OOP and interacting with localStorage.